Click to expand answers:

 What is AZOMITE®?

 AZOMITE® is a 100% organic, naturally mined product containing a broad spectrum of minerals and trace elements excellent for re-mineralizing soils and used as an anti-caking agent in animal feeds.
 AZOMITE® is a registered trade mark and is an acronym for “A to Z of Minerals Including Trace Elements”.
 AZOMITE® is OMRI and Halal certified, and is mined in Utah.
-We have short videos (2 – 6 minute) on AZOMITE’s origins, production, and applications here.
+Watch short videos (2 – 6 minute) on AZOMITE’s origins, production, and applications here.

 Where does AZOMITE® come from?

 AZOMITE® is unique silica (hydrated sodium calcium aluminosilicate (HSCAS)) that is mined in Utah from deposits left by an ancient volcano eruption and filled a nearby lake bed.
-This combination of seawater, fed by hundreds of rivers rich in minerals, and the rare and abundant minerals present in volcanic ash created the AZOMITE® deposit which is found nowhere else on Earth.
+This combination of seawater, fed by hundreds of rivers rich in minerals, and the rare and abundant minerals present in volcanic ash created the unique AZOMITE® deposit which is found nowhere else on Earth.
 The deposit is perhaps as much as 30 million years old.
 Today the geologic characteristic is as an outcropping know locally as a hogback.
 Pictures of the AZOMITE® mine.
-We have short videos (2 – 6 minute) on AZOMITE’s origins, production, and applications here.
+Watch short videos (2 – 6 minute) on AZOMITE’s origins, production, and applications here.